Finding Secure Attachment:

 Attachment Theory • Relational/Psychodynamic Therapy • Polyvagal & Somatic Awareness • Mindfulness • Parts Work

-📅 Start Date: May 2026
+📅 Start Date: Summer 2026

 Format: Virtual, 75 minutes weekly, 5:15-6:30pm on Tuesdays